-The Block Diagram shows the relationships between the major function blocks of the DS28EA00.
-The device has three main data components: 64-bit registration number, 64-bit scratchpad, and alarm and configuration registers.
-The 1-Wire ROM function control unit processes the ROM function commands that allow the device to function in a networked environment.
+The block diagram in Figure 1 shows the relationships between the major function blocks of the DS28EA00.
+The device has three main data components: 1) 64-bit Registration Number, 2) 64-bit scratchpad, and 3) alarm and configuration registers.
+The 1-Wire ROM Function control unit processes the ROM function commands that allow the device to function in a networked environment.
 The device function control unit implements the device-specific control functions, such as read/write, temperature conversion, setting the chain state for sequence detection, and PIO access.
-The cyclic redundancy check (CRC) generator assists the master verifying data integrity when reading temperatures and memory data.
-In the sequence-detect process, PIOB functions as an input, while PIOA provides the connection to the next device.
-The power-supply sensor allows the master to remotely read whether the DS28EA00 has local power available.
+The CRC generator assists the master verifying data integrity when reading temperatures and memory data.
+In the sequence detect process, PIOB functions as an input, while PIOA provides the connection to the next device.
+The power supply sensor allows the master to remotely read whether the DS28EA00 has local power available.

-Figure 1 shows the hierarchical structure of the 1-Wire protocol.
-The bus master must first provide one of the eight ROM function commands: Read ROM, Match ROM, Search ROM, Conditional (Alarm) Search ROM, Conditional Read ROM, Skip ROM, Overdrive-Skip ROM, Overdrive-Match ROM.

-Upon completion of an overdrive ROM command executed at standard speed, the device enters overdrive mode, where all subsequent communication occurs at a higher speed.
-The protocol required for these ROM function commands is described in Figure 11.
-After a ROM function command is successfully executed, the device-specific control functions become accessible and the master can provide any one of the nine available commands.
-The protocol for these control function commands is described in Figure 9.
-All data is read and written least significant (LS) bit first.
+Figure 2 shows the hierarchical structure of the 1-Wire protocol.
+The bus master must first provide one of the eight ROM function commands: 1) Read ROM, 2) Match ROM, 3) Search ROM, 4) Conditional ("Alarm") Search ROM, 5) Conditional Read ROM, 6) Skip ROM, 7) Overdrive-Skip ROM or 8) Overdrive-Match ROM.
+Upon completion of an Overdrive ROM command byte executed at standard speed, the device enters Overdrive mode, where all subsequent communication occurs at a higher speed.
+The protocol required for these ROM function commands is described in Figure 12.
+After a ROM function command is successfully executed, the device-specific control functions become accessible and the master may provide any one of the nine available commands.
+The protocol for these control function commands is described in Figure 10.
+All data is read and written least significant bit first.